Lattice options and reports

 |---|---|

-from_template_default | This type-arg was filled with the parameter's upper bound rather than the user's value.
+from_template_default | This type-arg was filled with the parameter's default rather than the user's value.
 The variance check tolerates it (recording CoercionCauses::TEMPLATE_DEFAULT). |

 The flags do not affect lattice operations directly ; they are metadata the analyser reads out via TypeId::flags().
 The exception is from_template_default, which the lattice's variance check consults.